What is membrane nitrogen generation?

 Purity and Control

 One of the most significant advantages of membrane nitrogen generation is the ability to tailor nitrogen purity to specific industrial requirements.
 Membrane systems can produce nitrogen with purities ranging from 95% to 99.5%.
-This flexibility allows businesses to fine-tune their nitrogen output to match the exact purity needed for their processes, avoiding unnecessary overproduction of high-purity nitrogen, which is wasteful and costly.
+This flexibility allows businesses to fine-tune their nitrogen output to match the exact purity needed for their processes, avoiding unnecessary overproduction of high purity nitrogen gas, which is wasteful and costly.

 This flexibility aligns with the demands of pharmaceuticals and food packaging industries, avoiding unnecessary costs associated with over-specification.